serverless-heaven/serverless-aws-alias/README.md

 Resources are deployed per alias.
 So you can create new resources without destroying the main alias for the stage.
 If you remove an alias the referenced resources will be removed too.

+*BEWARE: Currently the custom resources per alias must not be different.
+As soon as the resource handling is implemented, the custom resources will behave exactly like the SLS resources and can be different per alias!*

 ## The alias command